DRASTICALLY REDUCE OR TOTALLY ELIMINATE YOUR HOME HEATING BILL

 What makes Century better than other units?

 There is no one simple answer.
 For each family, it may be a combination of attributes that makes Century the answer to heating requirements.
 Here are some answers we received when owners were asked this question.

 SAFETY RECORD - Not one fire has been attributed to a defective Century since its beginning in 1976.
 Owners like the security this offers.

-- Versatility – Can be used as a free convection unit or centrally ducted through the existing duct system.
-Have many water heating options.
+VERSATILITY - Can be used as a free convenction unit or centrally ducted through the existing duct system.
+There are also many water heating options available.

-- Beauty – Looks like an old fashioned fireplace, but is actually a 92.24% efficient furnace.
+BEAUTY - The Centiry looks like an old fashioned fireplace, but is actually a 92.24% efficient furnace.

 What will my Century look like when it's installed?